JykLouie/JykLouie/README.md

 ### Hi there 👋 ###
 My name is Jiayang, you can prononce it as J-Young.
-I'm currently pursuing a Bachelor's degree in Computer Science at Boston University with an expected graduation date of June 2025.
+I'm currently pursuing a Bachelor's degree in Computer Science at Boston University with an expected graduation date of May 2025.

 About
 -